Special Educational Needs and Disability

 SENCO Contact Details

-The Elland Academy SEND team is led by our experienced and qualified SENCo, James Brown.
-The team is friendly, dedicated and experienced who work together to ensure the individual needs of all our students are met, this is through a highly personalised curriculum and programme of support.
+The Elland Academy Secondary SEND team is led by James Brown and the Primary Provision is led by Simone King.
+Both SENCO'S are fully qualified in SEND and Inclusion.
+The SEND teams are friendly, dedicated and experienced, the teams work together to ensure that the individual needs of all our students are met, this is through a personalised curriculum and programmes of support.
 Our aim is to ensure every single student achieves their potential.

 The Elland Academy in itself is a high level intervention with the provision that is in place as wave 1, being in line with Wave 2 and 3 at mainstream Schools and Academies.